Editorial Standards

 How Spinappy reviews games

-Last updated: April 2026.
-The document below describes how a game gets selected, played, scored and signed off before being published as a featured review on Spinappy.
+Last updated: May 2026.
+The document below describes how a game gets selected, evaluated and signed off before being published as an editorial review on Spinappy.
 We update this page whenever the methodology meaningfully changes.

 1. What we publish, and what we don't